Quantity: 1 available

 Item: 1.00 Item

-Description: 0803224877 Crisp, clean, unread book with some shelfwear and a remainder mark to one edge - NICE
+Description: 080321829X Crisp, clean, unread hardcover with light shelfwear to the dust jacket and a publisher's mark to one edge - Nice!